 Get ready to get your feet wet

-With so many fun activities going on in Dunedin, your feet will definitely be busy walking all over the place.
+With so many fun activities going on at these Dunedin tourist attractions, your feet will definitely be busy walking all over the place.
 Get ready to get your feet wet as you plunge into the secluded Tunnel beach, get lost in the wilderness at Otago Peninsula or walk thru the muddy trenches of Penguin Place.
 If you want to stay on high ground, we have Baldwin street for that.
 It can take you up 350 meters (1,150 feet) higher.
 If you want to immerse in the intriguing New Zealand culture, visit the museums and gaze at the amazing architecture of the land that speaks loudly of its English and Victorian heritage.
 At the end of the day, you could sit back, have a beer at Speight’s and say “What an awesome adventure!
 Let’s do it all over again!”

 Get Trip101 in your inbox